temenostech/temenos-platform-documentation/docfx_project/home/user-creation-in-paas.md

 3. Do the necessary changes and click on **Update SSH** / if no changes are required click **Cancel**

     ![](./images/update-ssh-key.png)
+> [!Note]

- >Note: the  **Update SHH** button is enabled once the editing is started and the number of characters added in the field are over 200.
+> The  **Update SHH** button is enabled once the editing is started and the number of characters added in the field are over 200.

 <br>
 </br>
 # User Roles Management

-By default, when your organisation is created, Temenos will provide you the link and access instructions to your designated organisation administrator (the first and only user with full rights on the platform).
+By default, when your organization is created, Temenos will provide you the link and access instructions to your designated organization administrator (the first and only user with full rights on the platform).

 ![](./images/see-user-role.png)

-1. Click on the **Roles** tab to see the available list of roles within your organisation
+1. Click on the **Roles** tab to see the available list of roles within your organization

 2. Hover over the **Name** tab to display the alphabetical order of the available roles